Sylius/Sylius/UPGRADE.md

                 serialization_groups: [Detailed]
  ```

 * Routing definition for Channels has been removed and replaced with auto generated resource routing.
-Channels are now resolved by code instead of id.
+Channels are now resolved by code instead of id and only index and show endpoint are available.
 You can bring back previous configuration by overriding current routing with your definition.

 * Routing definition for Countries has been removed and replaced with auto generated resource routing.